CodeNow/devops-scripts/terraform/README.md

 The `terraform/` directory in `devops-scripts` defines our infrastructure as code via [Hashicorp's Terraform Tool](https://terraform.io).
-To begin let's look at the overall directory structure:
+To begin let's look at the overall file structure:

-- `devops-scripts/terraform` all files at `terraform` are common files
+- `devops-scripts/terraform/*` all files in `terraform` are sourced and used when running commands
-- `devops-scripts/terraform/*` all folders inside the `terraform` directory hold specific services

 ## File naming conventions